 You’ve decided to book a Galapagos cruise vacation of a lifetime, and now comes the big decision: which itinerary should you choose?
 Galapagos Inner vs. Outer Loop, Northern vs. Southern Loop—how do you decide?

 Each cruise itinerary departs from and returns to Baltra.
 You’ll also enjoy an expedition day at the Charles Darwin Research Center on Santa Cruz Island no matter which sailing you choose.
 On all of our cruise loops, you’ll encounter blue-footed boobies, sea lions, sea turtles, and giant tortoises.

 Itineraries also follow a similar daily pattern, visiting at most two islands or sites per day, then cruising overnight so you arrive in the morning refreshed and ready to begin another exciting day of exploration.

 Each Galapagos cruise itinerary has been specially crafted to showcase the islands’ flora, fauna, and history that can’t be experienced anywhere else.
-No matter which loop you choose, you’ll leave with incredible memories you’ll cherish forever.
+No matter which loop you choose for your Galapagos Islands vacation, you’ll leave with incredible memories you’ll cherish forever.

 Galapagos Inner Loop Itinerary

 Sail Inner Loop Galapagos cruise itineraries aboard the luxury mega-yacht Flora, Celebrity’s newest expedition ship.
 This itinerary sails a westward course calling on Daphne Major for your first view of sea lions, tropical birds, and the elusive blue-footed booby.

 Egas Point on Santiago offers a black-sand beach, blue-water grottoes, and sights of iguanas, sea lions, Galapagos Hawks and Galapagos fur seals.
 On a snorkeling excursion, you’ll get glimpses of colorful fish, sea turtles, and sea lions.